Club 1872

-Club 1872 is a supporters group for fans of the Scottish football club Rangers F.C.
+Club 1872 is a supporters group for fans of the Scottish football club Rangers.

 The group was formed in May 2016 by the amalgamation of two supporter shareholder projects; Rangers First, and the Rangers Supporters Trust's Buy Rangers scheme.

 History

 Rangers Supporters' Trust

 In January 2003, three of the trust's founders, Mark Dingwall (then the editor of the Rangers fanzine Follow Follow), Colin Glass and Gordon Semple, later joined by Stevie Tyrie, decided to form a trust, after attending an open day held by Supporters Direct, an umbrella body for supporters' groups.
 Glass, the Trust's first chairman, met officials of Rangers in March 2003, and although the club declined the Trust's requests for help, a launch meeting was held on 5 April 2003, with former Rangers player Mark Walters as a guest of honour.

 In the Summer of 2008, seven members of the twenty-strong Trust Board resigned over the issue of supporter representation on the Rangers FC plc board.
 These included the chair and vice-chair who had led negotiations with the chairman of Rangers FC, Sir David Murray.
 A majority of Trust board members were unhappy at the lack of progress and the lack of feedback and accountability shown.
 On 31 May 2008 Stephen Smith and Derek Howie (acting Chair and Secretary) assumed joint responsibility for conducting the Trust's business.
 Smith was subsequently elected as the Trust's chair, and media spokesperson David Edgar as vice-chair.
 A year later, the trust were involved in a war of words with the then Rangers chairman David Murray over its "We Deserve Better" campaign.
 Murray accused the trust of "whipping up hysteria" regarding the club's perceived lack of transparency and fan involvement whilst the trust hit back telling the chairman to not "shoot the messenger".